nitnelave/docker-ml/README.md

 `docker-nvidia` is the base image, providing an install of cuda 7.5 on centos7, with CUDNN4 and common tools for compiling a framework.

+You can build the images with the Makefiles provided:
+  - from the top directory :
+    `make caffe`
+  - from the projects' directory:
+    `cd docker-caffe; make`